DMIT-2015/dmit2015-1232-assignment-template/README.md

-# DMIT2015 Basic Starter Kit
+# DMIT2015 Fall 2022 assignments

-## Owner your name
+## your name here

-alter this statement to indicate the usage of this repository
+## your Github Account id

+This is a private repository for your assignments.
+You will use this only for evaluation work.
+Assignment work not submitted within this repository will not be evaluated.